Setting prices is an ongoing battle.

 Money received = Employer + Time Worked

-Using this equation, an employee’s value is tied to a specific dollar amount.
+The equation illustrates how an employee’s value is tied to a specific dollar amount.
 It’s possible to find jobs that pay more or less than industry averages.
 Comparisons can help an employee determine the fair value they offer.

 The Business Revenue Equation